Girsanov's formula for G-Brownian motion: Introduction

-During the preparation of the manuscript of this paper, we have noticed that, in \cite{Xu;10}, they give Girsanov's formula for one-dimensional $G$-Brownian motion.
-We emphasize that our methodology is quite different from theirs; their proof relies on the martingale characterization of one-dimensional $G$-Brownian motion given in \cite{Xu;10a}, which restricts their argument to one-dimension, whereas, as our \tref{GGir,thm} shows, the method we employ in this paper equally works for the multi-dimensional $G$-Brownian motion.
+The keys to the proof of our main result are: (i)~the representation of the upper expectation for $G$-expectation due to Denis-Hu-Peng \cite{Denis;10}, with an enlargement of the associated class of martingale measures as given in Soner-Touzi-Zhang \cite{Soner;10a}; and (ii)~Girsanov's formula for martingales in the classical stochastic analysis.
+Our methodology is different from that of Xu-Shang-Zhang \cite{Xu;10}, in which they obtained Girsanov's formula for one-dimensional $G$-Brownian motion; their proof relies on the martingale characterization of one-dimensional $G$-Brownian motion in \cite{Xu;10a}, which restricts their argument to one dimension, whereas the method we employ in this paper equally works for multidimensional $G$-Brownian motion.
+See \rref{d:rem}.

 This paper is organized as follows.
-From Section \ref{Peng;10} through Section \ref{Denis;10}, we introduce necessary notions and preliminaries: notion of distributions on a sublinear expectation space, the construction of $G$-expectation and related notions, and the upper expectation for $G$-expectation given by Denis-Hu-Peng \cite{Denis;10}.
+From Section \ref{Peng;10} through Section \ref{Denis;10}, we introduce necessary notions and related results as preliminaries: the notion of distributions on a sublinear expectation space, the construction of $G$-expectation, stochastic integrals for $G$-Brownian motion, and the upper expectation for $G$-expectation given by Denis-Hu-Peng \cite{Denis;10}.
 In Section \ref{Gir,section}, we state and prove Girsanov's formula for $G$-Brownian motion.